wybryki-weroniki/plasmid_PDS_ARG/README.md

-# Antibiotic resistance gens and phage defense systems analysis scripts
+# Antibiotic resistance genes and phage defense systems analysis scripts

 This repository contains all scripts required to reproduce the analysis from manuscript 'Plasmids link antibiotic resistance genes and phage defense systems in E. coli'.